 No more Mr. Nice Gamer.
 It’s time to finally get a gaming computer that can run all of today’s top games on a 1080P monitor on higher-to-maximum settings.
-It won’t matter what game you throw at it, you’re going to get a computer that will deliver 60+ FPS with no problems.
+It won’t matter what game you throw at it, you’re going to get a computer that will deliver 60+ FPS with ease.

 So, if you’re up for building a computer, keep reading to find out what components you’ll need in order to build a powerful $600 gaming PC.
 (And, if you absolutely don’t want to build your own system, we’ve also linked to a similarly-priced prebuilt gaming computer for $600, too—it won’t perform quite as well, but it will still be a decent option in the grand scheme of things.)